jenyang929/Selfie/README.md

 ```
 npm start OR yarn start
 ```
 One thing to note is that iOS simulator does not allow camera functionality but you can still take pictures.
 You'll just take photos of black screens.
-Hence I recommend using your phone expo to act as an emulator.
+Hence I recommend using your phone expo app to act as an emulator.

-7. If you have expo on your phone, once you start the app, you can use the QR code or use the simulator in your recent project development to start the app.
+7. If you have expo on your phone, once you start the app on your browser, you can use the QR code or use the simulator in your recent project development to start the app.

 # Things to improve

 There are always things to help improve the app for the future!
-Some of the examples are:
+Some of these examples are:

 1. Tests - more tests the better!
 2. CSS - make universal/utility classes to make CSS more readable and reuseable